cmacho/opening-tree/README.md

 1. d4 Nf6 2.
 Bf4 d5 3.
 Nf3 e6 4. e3 c5
 1. d4 Nf6 2.
 Nf3 e6 3.
 Bf4 c5 4. e3 d5 5.
 Nbd2 Qb6 6.
 Rb1 Bd6
 ```
-However, the chess position after `1. d4 Nf6 2.
-Bf4 d5 3.
-Nf3 e6 4. e3 c5` is the same as the position after `1. d4 Nf6 2.
-Nf3 e6 3.
-Bf4 c5 4. e3 d5`.
+However, the chess position after the first eight moves is the same in both lines.
 Thus, by collapsing these nodes into one, the resulting graph will also contain this opening:
 ```
 1. d4 Nf6 2.
 Bf4 d5 3.
 Nf3 e6 4. e3 c5 5.
 Nbd2 Qb6 6.
 Rb1 Bd6
 ```